thomas-darling/gulp-translate/readme.md

 * It decouples the strings from the templates in which they are used, which is a problem when refactoring e.g. binding expressions, markup or class names, which may be part of the string that should be translated.
 Updating those strings are easily forgotten, which introduces bugs, and even if we do remember, we don't get any tool support for the templating syntax when editing the strings file.

-* It complicates branching and testing, as string ids may be changed or removed on some branches but not on oters.
+* It complicates branching and testing, as string ids may be changed or removed on some branches but not on others.
   This seriously complicates translation management and multilingual testing, as different branches need different versions of the translations.

 The approach used with this plugin solves those problems, with only a few potential downsides:

 * When a string is changed, it will appear to the translators as if the previous string was removed and a new string was added.
-  While this might introduce some slight translation overhead, e.g. when fixing spelling mistakes in the templates, such overhead really should be neglible, especially given that any resonable translation service will have what is known as _translation memory_, meaning that it remebers and suggests previous translations for similar text.
+  While this might introduce some slight translation overhead, e.g. when fixing spelling mistakes in the templates, such overhead really should be minimal, especially given that any reasonable translation service will have what is known as _translation memory_, meaning that it remembers and suggests previous translations for similar text.

 * When the same string needs different translations, we have to either add a _hint_ to one of them, or to _scope_ the translation to a file or folder.
   This might seem like a downside, but on the other hand, it also guarantees consistency in translation - and in general, maintaining consistency is the bigger problem.